 Details of the Newham CIL Charging Schedule, Instalment Policy and infrastructure that could be delivered by the Levy are as follows:

-Community Infrastructure Levy (CIL) Annual Rate Summary 2021
+Community Infrastructure Levy (CIL) Annual Rate Summary 2021 and 2022

 In accordance with Regulation 121C of the Community Infrastructure Levy (CIL) Regulations 2010 (as amended), the London Borough of Newham as a CIL charging authority is issuing this Annual CIL Rate Summary effective from 1 January 2022 until 31 December 2022.

 This document provides guidance on how indexation will affect CIL rates for CIL liable development across the borough for the calendar year 2021 and 2022.

 Read the Community Infrastructure Levy (CIL) Annual CIL Rate Summary 2022 (PDF)